GuyHarwood/ngCal/README.md

 # ngCal
-Booking Calendar to display booked days of 3 month range
+POC for Booking Calendar to display booked days of 3 month range